stfc-aeg/odin-pico/README.md

-# odin-gpib
+# odin-pico
-Python package based on odin-control to manage GPIB enabled devices
+Python package based on odin-control to manage a picoscope 5444D